mcoyevans/EZPayPlus/readme.md

-HRIS, Timekeeping, and Payroll System
+HRIS, Payroll and Bookkeeping done the easy way.